indiqusdocs/apiculus/docs/Subscribers/Storage/BlockVolumes/DetailsofBlockVolumes/Schedules.md

 ---
 # Creating Automated Snapshot Schedules

 Apiculus Cloud Console users can create snapshot policies for their root and data disks.
 These schedules allow for strategic management of data retention policies and can be used as an alternative backup solution.
-To create or manage the Snapshot schedules navigate to the  the **Schedules** section of disk details.
+To create or manage the Snapshot schedules navigate to the **Schedules** section of disk details.

 The following schedules are supported: